deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 # Chapter 15: URL Routing
 ## Defining custom segment variables 392
 ### Defining optional URL segments
-#### Listing 15-20.
-Checking for an Optional Segment Variable in the HomeController.cs file
+#### Figure 15-10.
+Detecting when a URL doesn't contain a value for an optional segment variable
 -->

 #### Using custom variables as action method parameters